intrepidcs/wivi-docs/docs/device-configuration.md

 [https://cdn.intrepidcs.net/wivi/red2/](https://cdn.intrepidcs.net/wivi/red2/)

 Open the URL of the desired Wireless neoVI server and go to the page of the desired device/vehicle.
-With the desired device/vehicle selected, press ‘Send Script or Update.’
+With the desired device/vehicle selected, press 'Send Script or Update.'

 <div class="text--center">